 Before removing or applying makeup, wash your hands with soap and water to minimize the transfer of germs.
 Once a week, disinfect the edge of jars, tubes and caps, and remove excess product on the edges.
 For powdered cosmetics like blush and eyeshadow, use latex sponges or disposable applicators to prevent sebum and other contaminants from getting into the powder.

-Make cleaning your makeup tools and cosmetics a regular part of your beauty routine.
-You’ll spend less money on makeup brushes and makeup because they’ll last longer, your skin will be cleaner and healthier, and you’ll get the most out of your beauty routine.
+Make cleaning your makeup brushes, beauty blenders, and cosmetics a regular part of your beauty routine.
+You’ll spend less money on makeup applicators and makeup because they’ll last longer, your skin will be cleaner and healthier, and you’ll get the most out of your beauty routine.

-But keeping your cosmetics and makeup tools clean is only part of a sparkling home.
+Knowing how to clean makeup brushes and sponges, is only a small part of a sparkling home.
 Contact The Maids to learn more about what we can do for you, as well as arrange a cleaning service to help you create your ideal living space.